Whether you are preparing to adopt a new puppy or are a seasoned dog owner, you’re in the right place.

 Adopted at 6 months old

 The one and only time we found a dog in a local pet shop.
 Symba was our superstar dog.
 This was pre-kids and we had the time to spend many hours training him.
-This is when we met a great trainer that taught us many training techniques we still use today.
+He was top of his class, we were proud puppy parents!

 Adopted at 1 year old

 Nala was found as a stray by our trainer.
 The trainer was so impressed with our success with Symba, they asked if we'd be interested in adopting Nala.
-She was a great companion for Symba and a super sweet girl, with the softest ears ever!
+She was a great companion for Symba and a super sweet girl, although she loved to run away.

 Adopted at 4 months old

 We adopted Abby Girl from a family that realized they didn’t have time for a puppy.
-She basically lived in a crate for the few months they had her.
+She basically lived in a crate for the entire time they had her.
 Abby struggled with severe allergies.
 Sadly she was with us only a few short years, passing away at only 5 years old.

 Black Lab/Rottweiler Mix